WebAssembly/design/BinaryEncoding.md

 natural alignment.
 The bits after the `log(memory-access-size)` least-significant bits must be set to 0.
 These bits are reserved for future use (e.g., for shared memory ordering requirements).

+The immediate to the `current_memory` and `grow_memory` operators must be 0 in the MVP.
+In the future, it may be extended to allow indexing multiple memories.

 ## Simple operators ([described here](Semantics.md#32-bit-integer-operators))